Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 The number of equivalent photons is determined by equating the energy flux of the transverse electromagnetic field of the moving highly charged ion through an infinitesimal transverse plane element with the energy flux of a photon bunch through the same transverse plane element.
 For a plane wave, the time-averaged energy flux of the field, described by the Poynting vector, is proportional to the square of the Fourier transformed electric field~\cite{jacksonClassicalElectrodynamics1975}.
 Therefore the distribution of equivalent photons from the field of one nucleus reads

-where $F(k)$ is the charge form factor of the nucleus, and $k$ is the four momentum of the photon, $\omega$ is the photon energy, $\gamma$ is the Lorentz-boost factor, and $v$ is the velocity.
+where $F(k^2)$ is the charge form factor of the nucleus and the photon four-momentum ($k$) is $k = (\omega, k_\perp, \omega/v )$, where $\omega$ is the photon energy, $\gamma$ is the Lorentz-boost factor, and $v$ is the velocity of the nucleus.
 In Eq.\ref{eq:photon-flux}, the inherent connection between the total $\gamma\gamma \rightarrow l^+l^-$ cross section, the charge distribution, and the electromagnetic field generated by an ultra-relativistic charged nucleus is evident.